coracle-social/building-nostr/content/book.md

 [Pubky](https://www.pubky.org/) is a social protocol created by John Carvalho, which uses cryptographic identity and home servers.

-There are two parts to Pubkey.
+There are two parts to Pubky.
 First, cryptographic identities are used to create and maintain entries on the [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT) in order to route requests to the correct server.
 The Mainline DHT is the most used DHT in existence and is highly Sybil-resistant, which makes it a much better index than Nostr relays can provide.

 On Nostr, indexes are simply relays that store a particular kind of event.
 This works ok, but is an area where Nostr might borrow from Pubky in order to improve the resilience of Nostr bootstrapping.
 Unfortunately, Mainline requires the use of a different elliptic curve, and so a different DHT will need to be used or Nostr keys will have to be adapted to whatever curve Mainline uses.